duckietown/docs-AIDO/book/AIDO/40_quickstart_guides/50_formalization/10_gym_quickstart.md

 - Some Python code editor for modifying the agent.
 We'd recommend [PyCharm](https://www.jetbrains.com/pycharm/) or [Atom](https://atom.io/)
 - [Git](https://git-scm.com/downloads) for pulling the repositoy.

+## Install

+Point your browser to this URL: https://github.com/duckietown/gym-duckietown-agent, click the `Fork` button (top right) and then click your Github account when it asks you where you want to fork to.

+TODO: insert fork image here

+Now you should see the page of your forked repo.
+Now let's clone that new repo.
+Click the green `Clone or Download` button (right side), copy the URL, open a terminal and clone your repo

+    git clone https://github.com/[YOUR GITHUB USERNAME HERE]/gym-duckietown-agent.git

+That's it for the "installation" part. :)

+## Run